nodejs/wiki-archive/Modules.md

 * [NoCR](https://github.com/NoCR/NoCR) — JCR-inspired Content Repository API for Node.js which maps your content model to a tree of nodes and properties.
 There is a [MongoDB NoCR provider](https://github.com/karacos/nocr-mongo) available
 * [Nodepad](https://github.com/alexyoung/nodepad) — A nice basic web-based notepad.
 * [NodeWiki](https://github.com/nhoss2/nodewiki) — A simple markdown/text file wiki system.
+* [NudgePad](https://github.com/nudgepad/nudgepad) — A tool for building in your browser.
 * [Punch](http://laktek.github.com/punch) — A simple tool to generate HTML documents from Mustache templates and content stored in JSON & Markdown format.
 * [reed](https://github.com/ProjectMoon/reed) — A Markdown-based blogging core backed by Redis and the filesystem.
 * [nodeportal](https://github.com/saggiyogesh/nodeportal) — Inspired from Liferay, its a portal cms.
 Currently in heavy development.